mhmdAsaad/mythag/Privacy-Policy.md

 1. **Does the App track users?**
    * **Yes.** Because the App integrates Advertising Networks which use device advertising identifiers (IDFA) to serve and measure targeted ads, you must declare "Yes" to tracking.
 2. **Is the data linked to the user?**
-   * **Yes.** User accounts (Google Sign-In, User UID) link user-generated reports, purchase history, and profile data directly to the user's identity.
+   * **Yes.** User accounts (Google Sign-In, Apple Sign-In, User UID) link user-generated reports, purchase history, and profile data directly to the user's identity.
 Advertising logs are generally anonymized or linked to temporary advertising IDs, but core data is linked.